-Task Details • Enable the ZENworks Agent features The ZENworks Agent includes features specific to each of the ZENworks products (Asset Management, Configuration Management, Endpoint Security Management, Full Disk Encryption, and Patch Management).
+Task Details Description: Enable the ZENworks Agent features The ZENworks Agent includes features specific to each of the ZENworks products (Asset Management, Configuration Management, Endpoint Security Management, Full Disk Encryption, and Patch Management).
 By default, the features for your activated products (licensed and evaluation) are enabled during Management Zone installation.
 However, you should verify the configuration in ZENworks Control Center.
 For instructions, see "Configuring ZENworks Agent Features" on page 37.
-2 Secure the ZENworks Agent You can configure the ZENworks Agent uninstall and self-defense settings.
-For instructions, see "Configuring ZENworks Agent Security" on page 39.

-Task Details • Install the ZENworks Agent You can use a variety of methods to install the ZENworks Agent to a device: Use ZENworks Control Center to deploy the agent from a ZENworks Server to the device.
+Description: Secure the ZENworks Agent You can configure the ZENworks Agent uninstall and self-defense settings.
+For instructions, see "Configuring ZENworks Agent Security" on page 40.
+Description: Deployment Install the ZENworks Agent You can use a variety of methods to install the ZENworks Agent to a device: icon Use ZENworks Control Center to deploy the agent from a ZENworks Server to the device.
 At the device, use a Web browser to download the agent from a ZENworks Server and install it.
 Include the agent in an image and apply the image to the device.
-For instructions, see "Installing the ZENworks Agent" on page 40. " Log in and use the ZENworks Agent To receive user-assigned bundles and policies on a device, you must log in to the Management Zone.
-For instructions, see "Using the ZENworks Agent" on page 44.
+For instructions, see "Installing the ZENworks Agent" on page 41.
+Description: System Tray Log in and use the ZENworks Agent To receive user-assigned bundles and policies on a device, you must log in to the Management Zone.
+(Blue Z) icon For instructions, see "Using the ZENworks Agent" on page 44.